 NAVDAT (Navigational Data)

-The NAVDAT is an MF radio system, used in the maritime mobile service, operating in the 500 kHz band for digital broadcasting of maritime safety and security related information from shore-to-ship.
+The NAVDAT is MF and HF radio system, used in the maritime mobile service, operating in the 500 kHz band for digital broadcasting of maritime safety and security related information from shore-to-ship.

 WRC-12 approved the worldwide exclusive usage of the frequency band 495 - 505 kHz for the maritime mobile service.
 The NAVDAT system utilizes an OFDM modulation in this 10 kHz bandwidth which provides a flow rate of about 15/25 Kbit/s (more than 300 times the NAVTEX transmission), featuring: